B0neShAd0w/Hacktoria/Community Challenges/TheArmyOfThe13CyberMonkeys.md

 ![Screenshot 2022-12-20 160919](https://user-images.githubusercontent.com/117080369/208712886-2b2106f1-3220-4a95-a327-9ec751eb55c8.png)

-Next we will encode the story with the Vignere Cipher using a `KEY` and write it to a file.
+Next we will encode the story with the `Vigenere Cipher` using a `KEY` which we will write to a file also.

 ![Screenshot 2022-12-20 161400](https://user-images.githubusercontent.com/117080369/208713794-c1f7650c-1150-4754-8cbb-6d55dff6de3a.png)

-Next we will encode the Vigenere Cipher `KEY` with Base62 and write it to a file.
+Next we will encode the Vigenere Cipher `KEY` in `Base62` and write it to a file.

 ![Screenshot 2022-12-20 163848](https://user-images.githubusercontent.com/117080369/208719027-a9bca26a-39a7-4c44-8390-97da366fa164.png)